The national voice of managed care.

 Contracted practitioners enrolling in the CMCA’s network become members as they accept the Suggested Program Guidelines accompanied by their Schedules of Health and Dental Services under RBP.
 Program Guidelines and the Schedule of Health and Dental Services under RBP are consistent with each practitioner’s discipline and/or scope of practice.

 The CMCA becomes the licensor of its practitioner network as it licenses it out to its management umbrella, First Canadian Benefits (FCB).
-FCB’s Procurement Committee is responsible for entering into contracts and agreements with payors seeking cost containment for their employee benefits offerings.
-All agreements and dispute resolutions are reviewed and accepted under governance by a panel of board members representing the CMCA’s territorial bodies.
-Example: Ontario Managed Care Association (OMCA).
+FCB is responsible for entering into contracts and agreements with payors seeking cost containment for their employee benefits offerings.
+All agreements and dispute resolutions are reviewed and accepted by CMCA’s Advisory Board.